$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Conclusion

 \section{Conclusion}

-In this paper, we propose \framework, a \textit{bimodal} online test-time adaptation framework for CLIP aimed at handling diverse image corruptions simulating real-time environments \citep{hendrycks2019benchmarking}.
+In this work, we propose $\framework$, a \textit{bimodal} \textbf{online} test-time adaptation framework for CLIP aimed at handling diverse image corruptions simulating real-time environments.
 Our in-depth analysis of CLIP's zero-shot performance under increasing corruption severity reveals significant shortcomings in generalization, highlighting the need for effective adaptation.
-While prior works on TTA for CLIP have predominantly been \textit{unimodal} focusing on prompt-tuning \citep{shu2022test} or prompt ensemble \citep{dobler2024lost} with no model updates, our approach encourages learning rich class-separated visual features via vision encoder updates and strengthens alignment between the image class prototype and corresponding text feature via the text encoder updates.
-Empirical studies, including ablation results, demonstrate the robustness and substantial performance improvements of our approach over existing methods on benchmark corruption datasets --- CIFAR-10C, CIFAR-100C, and ImageNet-C, through synergistic CLIP encoder updates.
+Although prior work on TTA for CLIP has predominantly been \textit{unimodal} focusing on prompt-tuning or prompt ensemble with no model updates, $\framework$, through synergistic CLIP encoder updates, encourages learning rich class-separated visual features via vision encoder updates and strengthens alignment between the image class prototype and corresponding text feature via text encoder updates.
+Empirical studies, including ablations, show robust performance gains over all baselines on benchmark corruption and domain generalization datasets.